 - 2 tbsp Worcestershire sauce

 - For the wet batter, combine all-purpose flour, corn starch, baking powder, salt, and water.
 Mix well.

 - For the panko breading, combine panko bread crumbs, salt, paprika, and black pepper in a deep plate or dish.
 Set aside.

 - Slice the eggplant into 1/2 inch pieces.
 Dip eggplant into the wet batter until fully coated.

 - Next, place the eggplant in the panko coating.
 Press the bread crumbs into the eggplant to help the breading adhere better.

-- In a small bowl, combine vegan mayo, chipotle powder, smoked paprika, cayenne pepper, salt, water, lime zest, and lime juice.
+- In a small bowl, combine ketchup, Worcestershire sauce, oyster sauce and sugar.
 Mix well until fully combined.

 Pin & save this recipe for later